atlassian/data-center-helm-charts/docs/docs/containers/BAMBOO.md

 * `ATL_TOMCAT_SSL_ENABLED`

-  Use this attribute to enable SSL traffic on a connector.
+   Set this attribute to `true` to enable SSL traffic on a connector.

 * `ATL_TOMCAT_SSL_PROTOCOL`